TehBrian/TehBrian/PROJECTS.md

 [**NoBedExplosions**][nbe]

-> Fully control bed and respawn anchor functionality across all worlds, including allowing sleep in the nether or end!
+> Control bed and respawn anchor functionality across all of your worlds, such as allowing sleep in the nether or the end!

 [bu]: https://github.com/TehBrian/BuildersUtilities
 [yase]: https://github.com/TehBrian/YetAnotherSignEditor